Shades of red: Red (Munsell)

 The Munsell color system is a color space that specifies colors based on three color dimensions: hue, value (lightness), and chroma (colorfulness), spaced uniformly (in terms of human perception) in three dimensions in the Munsell color solid.
 In order for all the colors to be spaced uniformly, it was found necessary to use a color wheel with five, non-arbitrary, equally spaced primary colors: red, yellow, green, blue, and purple.

 The color of the sample is the most chromatic (colorful) red in the sRGB gamut that falls in the hue of 5R (primary red) in the Munsell color space.

 Red (NCS) (psychological primary red)

 The color is defined as red in the NCS or Natural Color System (NCS 1080-R).
 The Natural Color System is a color system based on the four unique hues or psychological primary colors red, yellow, green, and blue.
 The NCS is based on the opponent process theory of vision.

 The Natural Color System is widely used in Scandinavia.

 Red (Pantone)

 The color is defined as red in Pantone.

 The source of this color is the Pantone Textile Paper eXtended (TPX) color list, color No. 032M—Red.

 Variations of red

-Madder

-The color madder is named for a dye produced from plants of the genus Rubia.
+Amaranth

+Amaranth is a pinkish-red color, which gets its name from the color of a red amaranth flower.

+Apple red

+Apple red is the color of the peel of an apple.

+Barn red

+The color barn red is one of the colors on one of the milk paint color lists, paint colors formulated to reproduce the colors historically used on the American frontier and made, like those paints were, with milk.
+This color is mixed with various amounts of white paint to create any desired shade of the color barn red.

+Batorange

+The color batorange is a nuance of Orange Nectar Bat species, Lonchophylla robusta.
+It is a dark red-orange, dark vermilion, rufous color.

+Bittersweet shimmer

+Bittersweet shimmer is one of the colors in the special set of metallic Crayola crayons called Metallic FX, the colors of which were formulated by Crayola in 2001.

+Although this is supposed to be a metallic color, there is no mechanism for displaying metallic colors on a computer.

+Blood red

+The color of blood red ranges from crimson to a dark brown-red and may have a slightly orange hue.
+In the RGB color spectrum, it often consists only of the color red, with no green or blue component; in the CMYK color model blood red has no cyan, and consists only of magenta and yellow with a small amount of black.
+It is frequently darker than both maroon and dark red.

+In China, according to The Language of Color in China, dark blood red is sometimes referred to as "period (i.e., menstruation) red".